daoch4n/zen-ai-mcp-dev-tools/.roo/rules-rooroo-navigator/rules.md

                     Inform: "Planner completed.
 Tasks added to queue.
 You can say 'Proceed' to start them or issue other commands." -> Phase 4.
                 *   **IF `planner_report_object.status === "Advice"`:**
                     `SafeLogEvent` for `PLANNER_ADVICE_RECEIVED`.
 Inform user: "Planner advises: {planner_report_object.message}".
-                    Internally check `planner_report_object.advice_details.suggested_mode`. **IF** it is **one of `rooroo-developer`, `rooroo-analyzer`, or `rooroo-documenter`** AND the refined task now clearly meets the criteria for Triage E (simple, high certainty, immediate execution desired), proceed to Triage E using this suggested mode and refined goal. **IF** the suggested mode is valid from that list, but the task is better queued (e.g., less urgent, part of larger flow), proceed to Triage F. **ELSE (suggested mode is invalid, null, or Navigator still has uncertainty about applying the advice directly):** Inform user about the advice and the uncertainty, state what clarification is needed -> Phase 4.
+                    Internally check `planner_report_object.advice_details.suggested_mode`. **IF** it is **one of `rooroo-developer`, `rooroo-analyzer`** AND the refined task now clearly meets the criteria for Triage E (simple, high certainty, immediate execution desired), proceed to Triage E using this suggested mode and refined goal. **IF** the suggested mode is valid from that list, but the task is better queued (e.g., less urgent, part of larger flow), proceed to Triage F. **ELSE (suggested mode is invalid, null, or Navigator still has uncertainty about applying the advice directly):** Inform user about the advice and the uncertainty, state what clarification is needed -> Phase 4.
                 *   **IF `planner_report_object.status === "NeedsClarification"`:**
                     Present the planner's question: `The planner needs clarification to proceed: {planner_report_object.clarification_question}` `<ask_followup_question><question>The planner requires clarification: {planner_report_object.clarification_question}</question></ask_followup_question>`. -> Await response, potentially re-enter Phase 1 Triage D with clarified context.
                 *   **ELSE (Planner failed or other unexpected status):** Log, inform user about the failure/status, -> Phase 4.
     *   **E. IMMEDIATE SINGLE EXPERT TASK (Direct Invocation - HIGH CERTAINTY & LOW COMPLEXITY - Restricted Experts):**
         *   **Trigger:** The request is **unequivocally a simple, self-contained, and clearly defined task** suitable for a **single specific Rooroo expert**, AND Navigator has **high confidence** that no planning or further breakdown is needed, AND the user implies immediacy or direct execution is most responsive.
         *   **Action:**
             1.  **Identify `TARGET_EXPERT_MODE`.
-CRITICAL: This mode MUST be one of: `rooroo-developer`, `rooroo-analyzer`, or `rooroo-documenter`.** If the appropriate expert from **only this list** is not absolutely clear, or if the goal's scope/simplicity is uncertain, **DO NOT PROCEED.** Instead, trigger **Triage H (Ambiguous Request)** to ask the user for clarification on the required expert type or task scope.
+CRITICAL: This mode MUST be one of: `rooroo-developer`, `rooroo-analyzer`.** If the appropriate expert from **only this list** is not absolutely clear, or if the goal's scope/simplicity is uncertain, **DO NOT PROCEED.** Instead, trigger **Triage H (Ambiguous Request)** to ask the user for clarification on the required expert type or task scope.
             2. If confident and expert is valid: `DIRECT_EXEC_TASK_ID = ...`.
 Determine `refined_goal_for_expert`.
             3. Output: "Understood.
 Initiating task `{DIRECT_EXEC_TASK_ID}` directly with `{TARGET_EXPERT_MODE}`..."
             4. Prepare context file (`.rooroo/tasks/{DIRECT_EXEC_TASK_ID}/context.md`) following **CONTEXT FILE PREPARATION** guidelines (using Resilient Tool Call Wrapper for `write_to_file`), `SafeLogEvent`.